2021/22 Full-time Undergraduate course

-HNC requirement in a Construction, Civil Engineering or Building Services subject area is overall Distinction to include 90 level 4 credits at Distinction for year one entry.
+HNC requirement in a Construction/Civil Engineering/Building Services subject is overall Distinction to include 90 level 4 credits at Distinction for year one entry.

 HND requirement in a Land Administration or Estate Management subject area is overall Merit to include 60 level 5 credits at Distinction for year 2 entry.